bigsens-iot/bigsens-service-gateway/README.md

 ## Message model

 All messages can be sent as `broadcast`, `multicast` or `unicast`.
+Messages are described in the [protocol section](https://github.com/bigsens-iot/bigsens-service-gateway/blob/master/PROTOCOL.md).
 In the current implementation are two types of messages.

 ### Event message
 Several services would like to use event-notification to coordinate their actions, and would like to use messaging to communicate those events.
 This type of message does not generate any response from receiver.
 When a sender service has an event to announce, it will create an event object, wrap it in a message, and send it on a channel.
 The receiver service will receive the `event message`, get the event, and process it.
 Messaging does not change the event notification, just makes sure that the notification gets to the receiver.
 The `event message` can be used for events like announcement or state changing.